apache/hudi-rs/release/README.md

 - [ ] Push the release git tag
 - [ ] Publish artifacts to SVN RELEASE branch
+- [ ] Merge the PR to update the changelog
 - [ ] Send `ANNOUNCE` email to dev and user email lists
 ```